 4. Artificial Intelligence

 Artificial Intelligence (AI) is one of the most interesting tech developments in recent years.
 Companies are exploring AI technology to improve business operations and customer experience.
-Developments in AI have led to things like machine learning, where programmed computer software adapts and adjust by analyzing data.
+Developments in AI has led to things like machine learning, where computers software is programmed to adapt and adjust by analyzing data.
 Amazon and Netflix use machine learning to make suggestions on what to watch next or what products to buy.
 For those working in the financial services industry, this technology could help eliminate compliance risks.

 AI technology will continue to grow and develop in the coming years and its generally associated with automation.
 A report by McKinsey Global Institute says that 73 million U.S. jobs will be lost to automation.
 Fortunately, AI technology will create demand for experts to develop and operate this new technology.
 Jobs in AI engineering, AI Development, and Data science should become more lucrative.

 As AI becomes more commonplace, AI-as-a-service will emerge.
-Like other as-a-service models, AIaaS will be for those businesses that cannot or do not want to develop their own AI software.
+It will function in the same way other as-a-service because it will be distributed through cloud computing.
+AIaaS will be for those businesses that cannot or do not want to develop their own AI software.